Omid Namazi: Managerial career

 In March 1999, the Philadelphia KiXX fired Dave MacWilliams.
 Namazi, on injured reserve after knee surgery, served as interim head coach.
 His success led to a permanent contract in July 1999.
 In 2001, Namazi took the KiXX to the MISL championship series where the team fell to the Milwaukee Wave.
 In 2002, the KiXX won the championship, defeating the Wave.
 Four games into the 2002–2003 season, Namazi left the KiXX to become head coach of the San Diego Spirit of Women's United Soccer Association.
 He took the Spirit to the semifinals of the WUSA playoffs, the only season the Spirit made the playoffs.
 The WUSA collapsed at the end of the season and Namazi returned to playing for the Cleveland Force in October 2003.
 In March 2004, the Force named Namazi as interim head coach, making him the permanent head coach a month later.
 He took the Force to the 2005 MISL championship series, losing to the Milwaukee Wave.
 The Force collapsed during the off season.
 On September 21, 2005, Namazi became the head coach of the St. Louis Steamers.
 He took the Steamers to the championship series where they lost to the Baltimore Spirit.
 The Steamers folded during the off-season and Namazi moved to California to coach youth soccer for a year.
 He returned to coaching indoor soccer in September 2007 with the New Jersey Ironmen.
 On June 3, 2010, Namazi was named head coach of the Chicago Red Stars in the Women's Professional Soccer, replacing Emma Hayes.

-In December 2010, Namazi was named as an assistant coach to the Iran Pro League club Steel Azin F.C.
-On April 28, 2011, he became assistant coach of the Iranian national team alongside Carlos Queiroz and goalkeeping coach Dan Gaspar.
+In December 2010, Namazi was named as an assistant coach to the Iran Pro League club Steel Azin On April 28, 2011, he became assistant coach of the Iranian national team alongside Carlos Queiroz and goalkeeping coach Dan Gaspar.
 On June 18, 2013, Iran qualified for the 2014 FIFA World Cup, before qualifying for the 2015 AFC Asian Cup months later.
 On March 26, 2014, Namazi became the assistant coach of the United States women's national soccer team.
 Later in the year, he became the assistant coach to Tab Ramos with the United States men's national under-20 soccer team.